timm/ezr/roadmap.md

 funding) I say:

-- When building models, there are incremental methods that can find those models after very few samples.
+- When building models, there are incremental methods that can find models after very few samples.
 - This is because the main message of most models is contained in just a few variables [:keys].